n00b69/woa-raphael/readme.md

 ```
 ### 1.2.1 Partitioning using parted
 You should now boot into recovery.
+Your Redmi K20 Pro / Mi 9T Pro may have different storage sizes.
+Check free space using "(parted) free" and set the end value accordingly.
+(In guide, example is set for 128gb models)
 Before partitioning, we must remove the 32 partition number limit.
 Raphael has 31 partitions by default, which is not enough for installing Windows or dualbooting with Android.
 ~~~
 adb shell